vadimgierko/vadimgierko/README.md

 # Hello, World!

 My name is Vadim Gierko and I’m a **self-taught React / ES6+ developer** with a 1.5 years of non-commercial experience & vast creative background.
-I feel completely comfortable in front-end & working with Firebase as BaaS; learning to become a MERN stack dev!
+I feel completely comfortable in front-end & working with Firebase as BaaS; learning to become a full-stack dev (MERN / Express)!

 ## What I love to develop

-I'm insanely excited to build **complex React single page applications** integrated **with Firebase** which support **users authentication** & all of **CRUD** operations, like my latest:
+I'm insanely excited to build **complex React single page applications**, which:
+- are integrated with **Firebase** (database, storage)
+- support **users authentication**
+- have all of **CRUD** operations
+- have dynamic router (React Router)
+- can fetch data from API

+My major projects:
 - [Blogging Platform with Markdown Text Editor](https://vadimgierko.github.io/blogging-platform/)
 - [Linky Notes](https://vadimgierko.github.io/linky-notes/), the app that allows you to create & organize notes with tags